Mimsy Were the Borogoves

 For more about Abraham Lincoln, you might also be interested in The cyclic transmogrification of the Republican Party, Abraham Lincoln’s conservative principles, White Supremacy: The Reincarnation of Stephen Douglas, The last time an actor assassinated a president?, and The Life and Writings of Abraham Lincoln.

 For more about Democrats, you might also be interested in The cyclic transmogrification of the Republican Party, Failure theater in the Syrian war, Bipartisanship in the defense of big government, Wisconsin Democrats run on anti-jobs program, Why isn’t Bob Filner resigning?, Gosh, Mr. Filner.
 Are you a corrupt sleazebag?
 Why no, Mr. Chairman!
-Not enough for charges anyway!, Bob Filner’s party, Nice park you have there; shame if anything happened to it., Democrats “oppress” black voters… by killing them en masse, Democratic National Committee membership scam, The candidate we deserve, An outdated code of conduct, The last time an actor assassinated a president?, Slavery is barbarism, Illinois Nazis and Lincoln’s Democrats, The left’s vicious racial shaming, Mark Udall announces surprising new endorsements, Trump targets mostly white audience, Democrats: black voters prefer totalitarian Presidents, ‘They were not patriots’: New Orleans removes monument to Democrats, and Senator Kamala Harris calls for slavery reparations.
+Not enough for charges anyway!, Bob Filner’s party, Nice park you have there; shame if anything happened to it., Democrats “oppress” black voters… by killing them en masse, Democratic National Committee membership scam, The candidate we deserve, An outdated code of conduct, The last time an actor assassinated a president?, Slavery is barbarism, Illinois Nazis and Lincoln’s Democrats, The left’s vicious racial shaming, Roundup of Reactions to the Democrat’s Latest Corrupt Lawfare, Mark Udall announces surprising new endorsements, Trump targets mostly white audience, Democrats: black voters prefer totalitarian Presidents, ‘They were not patriots’: New Orleans removes monument to Democrats, and Senator Kamala Harris calls for slavery reparations.

 For more about Eloi class, you might also be interested in Republicans and America must provide an alternative, Democratic District Attorney Rosemary Lehmberg: The Star of the Anointed, Surviving the anointed, The Last Defense against Donald Trump?, Mitt Romney Day 2020: Coronavirus Calvinball, Trump outsmarts establishment again?, The one true gun law loophole, Why isn’t Bob Filner resigning?, The child sex of the anointed, The colorful mirror of the anointed, Intellectuals waive reality, Was Weinstein treated better than Spacey because his accusers were women?, Evil and religion in the modern media, Intermediary journalism and disdain for television viewers, Twisted censorship from France, Religious upbringing study uses odd definition of altruism, Proposition 3: Slowly chipping away at Austin’s permanent political class, You want your party back; so do Trump supporters, Crony vs. Crony, Voting Nobody in 2016, Should people dismantle their life’s work, to enter politics?, Dr. Frank N. Furter: the left’s answer to transgender bathrooms, The Tyranny of the New York Times, The new barbarism: A return to feudalism, The Vision of the Anointed, Eugenics and Other Evils, Intellectuals and Society, GU24: Government-enforced energy-wasting lamps, Democrats introduce mens rea reform, and Are these stories true?.